-If the detainee exceeds the 72-hour staging period, Fraihat identification, reporting, and twice daily symptom and temperature monitoring requirements (as described in detail below) must begin for subclass members.

-Detainees held in staging status must be housed separately from other detainees at the facility.
+- □ If the detainee exceeds the 72-hour staging period, Fraihat identification, reporting, twice daily symptom and temperature monitoring requirements (as described in detail below) must begin for subclass members, and such individuals should be offered the COVID-19 vaccine within 14 days of intake screening, subject to availability. - Detainees held in staging status must be housed separately from other detainees at the facility.